zfcampus/apigility-documentation/api-doc/intro.md

 specified (the fields are documented under the *Fields* tab of each REST and RPC service).
 If desired, you can also manually edit the request and response body descriptions.

-Once you have added some API descriptions, you can go to the "API Docs" menu item and view the API documentation (the image below displays version 1 of a service).
+Once you have added some API descriptions, you can go to the "Documentation" menu item and view the API documentation (the image below displays version 1 of a service).

 ![Documentation output](/asset/apigility-documentation/img/api-doc-html-output.png)